 - 529 18V – requires USB-PD 20V

 Check the specifications for the for the USB-PD output on your power bank.
 You should find something similar to this

 - 5 V, 3 A

 So, with this battery we can select 6V, 9V or 12V using the voltage selector switch on the 529M.
 This battery does not support 15 or 20V so we won’t be able to use those.
 If we request a voltage on the 529M that the source does not support, the output will remain at the nearest voltage level below that it does support.
 In this case if we select 15V or 18V, the output will remain at 12V.

 Also be aware of the current limit.
 We can see that this battery pack supports 2A at 9V, so we would need to make sure that the total current draw from our connected devices does not exceed that.

 If, we want the 529M to provide higher voltages or more current at the output, we’ll need to use a battery that can support it.
-The Naztech 60W Super Speed which we also recommend has the following specs:
+High capacity power banks designed for laptop computer charging can often support the following: